 We must be careful to live out godly love through sacrifice and action.
 By doing so, we can bring ultimate glory to God while also pursing true social justice for our neighbor.

-“I appear to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
+“I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 2 Do not be conformed to this world, but be transformed by the renewal of your mind , that by testing you may discern what is the will of God, what is good and acceptable and perfect.”
 Romans 12:1–2.

 John Piper.
 “Structural Racism”. http://www.desiringgod.org/articles/structural-racism